Maintenance, alterations and insurance - new model

 Download a summary of the buildings insurance cover

-The full terms and conditions are contained within the policy document.
+The full terms and conditions are contained within the policy wording document.
+If you would like a copy, please get in touch with us.

 You'll need to arrange contents insurance